himanshu9345/BookRestApi/README.md

 # BookRestApi

--REST web service that allows user to inventory books.
-Use Java Spring as the framework and mySQL as the database.
+-REST web service that allows user to inventory books.                                                                                      -Use Java Spring as the framework and mySQL as the database.
-Functions
--Add a book with attributes such as the barcode, title, author, number of pages, and whether or not User has read it.
+Functions                                                                                                                                  -Add a book with attributes such as the barcode, title, author, number of pages, and whether or not User has read it.
--Delete a Book
--Seach a Book
+-Delete a Book                                                                                                                             -Seach a Book

 API Accepts and send data in JSON fomrat